 Solitaire is one of the simplest yet challenging card games.

-The single player game can offer excellent challenges for individuals and the game is considered as one of the best mental exercise.
+The single-player game can offer excellent challenges for individuals, and the game is considered one of the best mental exercises.

-The common version of solitaire that we find on personal computers is called Klondike.
-This game was originally developed by Wes Cherry and only one card turned over at a time.
+The standard version of Solitaire that we find on personal computers is called Klondike.
+This game was originally developed by Wes Cherry.
+On this version, only one card can be turned over at a time.

-To make your solitaire experience better, you need to know more than just the simple rules.
-The secret behind a successful gameplay of solitaire is none other than learning the game strategies.
+To make your Solitaire experience better, you need to know more than just the simple rules.
+The secret behind getting better at Solitaire is none other than learning the game strategies.

-According to our statistics here at Solitaire Bliss, about 25% of the Klondike Turn 1, and about 9% of the Klondike Turn 3 are won
+According to our statistics here at Solitaire Bliss, about 25% of the Klondike Turn 1 and about 10% of the Klondike Turn 3 are won.

-- Strategy 1 - Whenever you get the chance to play Ace or Deuce (2), never miss the opportunity expecting that a better one would come later.
-In solitaire, chances to play Ace and Deuce are considered to be the best moves and there are no substitutes for it.
+- Whenever you get the chance to play Ace or Deuce (2), never miss the opportunity expecting that a better one would come later.
+In Solitaire, chances to play Ace and Deuce are considered to be the best moves and there are no substitutes for it.

-- Strategy 5 - Before moving a card to the Foundation, ensure that it will not interfere with your game.
-One of the common mistakes that solitaire players make is rushing to arrange the foundation and getting stuck in the game.
-There are many instances where the card that you are forwarding to the foundation can be a good tool to ensure free movement of your cards.
+- Before moving a card to the foundation, ensure that it will not interfere with your game.
+One of the common mistakes that Solitaire players make is rushing to arrange the foundation and getting stuck in the game.
+There are many instances where the card that you are forwarding to the foundation can be a good tool to ensure free movement of other cards.

-- Strategy 7 - Avoid re-arranging the numbers 5 to 8 unless it is very necessary to continue the game.
-You can do this when you're about to end the game all you are left with no other possible move.
-Or else, the best way to keep the game going is to place them wherever they were.
+- Avoid re-arranging the numbers 5 to 8 unless necessary to continue the game.
+You can do this when you're about to end the game, or when you are left with no other possible moves.